Anti-tank mine: Design

-Most modern mine bodies or casings are made of plastic material to avoid easy detection.
-They feature combinations of pressure or magnetically activated detonators to ensure that they are only triggered by vehicles.
+Most modern mine bodies or casings are made of plastic to avoid easy detection.
+They feature combinations of pressure- or magnetically-activated detonators to ensure that they are only triggered by vehicles.

 Dispersal systems

 There are several systems for dispersing mines to quickly cover wide areas, as opposed to a soldier laying each one individually.
-These system can take the form of cluster bombs or be artillery fired.
-Cluster bombs contain several mines each, which could be a mixture of anti-personnel mines.
-When the cluster bomb reaches a preset altitude it disperses the mines over a wide area.
-Some anti-tank mines are designed to be fired by artillery, and arm themselves once they impact the target area.
+These system can take the form of cluster bombs or be artillery-fired.
+Cluster bombs contain several mines each, which could be a mixture of mine types.
+When the cluster bomb reaches a preset altitude, it disperses the mines over a wide area.
+Some anti-tank mines are designed to be fired by artillery and arm themselves once they impact the target area.